Marijuana pardons affect just a sliver of those swept up in the war on drugs - The Boston Globe

 Advertisement

 As president, he has favored taking limited steps that enact change slowly — not the kind of overhauls that some in his party believe are necessary to reverse the effect of harsh prison sentences that have disproportionately harmed minorities.
-(Biden has said he does not support legalizing marijuana, putting him at odds with 80% of self-described Democrats and 68% of Americans, according to a Gallup Poll released this month.)
+(Biden has said he does not support legalizing marijuana, putting him at odds with 80 percent of self-described Democrats and 68 percent of Americans, according to a Gallup Poll released this month.)

-“It’s symbolic to have the White House to start getting behind decriminalization of marijuana in this intentional way,” said Nayna Gupta, associate director of policy at the National Immigrant Justice Center.
-She said that 45,000 immigrants had been deported for state and federal marijuana possession charges between 2003 and 2018.
-“But the symbolism of it is different from who does it actually help and affect and impact?”

-Criminal justice reform advocates said most federal marijuana possession cases involved someone found with the drug at a border checkpoint, on federally owned land or at an airport — even if they were flying out of a state that has legalized marijuana use.

-More than 55% of the 7,800 citizens and legal permanent residents convicted of federal marijuana possession from 1992 to 2021 were Black or Hispanic, according to data released by the U.S. Sentencing Commission.
-Most of the prosecutions for the drug have occurred in California, Arizona and Texas.
+More than 55 percent of the 7,800 citizens and legal permanent residents convicted of federal marijuana possession from 1992 to 2021 were Black or Hispanic, according to data released by the US Sentencing Commission.
+Most of the prosecutions for the drug have occurred in California, Arizona, and Texas.
 Nearly 150 people were sentenced in the federal prison system for marijuana possession in the 2021 fiscal year, while more than 1,000 offenders were sentenced for trafficking marijuana, according to the commission.

 Advertisement